 The process of change is ongoing.
 It does not end discretely with a single project or a single cycle of activity such as we have outlined in the preceding stages.

-Copyright © 2023 Change Agents Guide - All Rights Reserved.
+Copyright © 2025.
+All Rights Reserved.